What is trials riding?

 A specialist trials bike is required, and these are readily available either used or new.
 Youths are restricted to a maximum capacity of 125cc up to the age of 16.
 Adults can choose a larger capacity; 250cc is a common choice.
 Motorcycle power is not particularly important in Trials, and 125cc can be a good choice for the novice adult rider.

 You must wear a correctly fitting motorcycle, open face, helmet, knee-length boots, and clothing that covers body and legs.
 It is recommended that you have your arms covered as well (this is compulsory for youth riders).
 It’s also worth considering the purchase of a pair of trials gloves.

 The right gear is essential to minimise the risk of injury.

 The one other important consideration is transport.
 You will need to get the bike to the event!
 Most riders use a bike trailer or a van.
 Alternatively, a bike rack, which fits over the towbar, with the bike mounted across the back of the car, can be useful, and easy to store.

-To compete in a Trial you need to be a Club member and have a Trials Registration from the ACU (Autocycle Union).
+To compete in a Trial you need to be a Eboracum Club member (or a member of another ACU affiliated club) and have a Trials Registration from the ACU (Autocycle Union).
 The ACU is the governing body for motorcycle sport in the UK.
 The Trials Registration allows you to compete in events and provides insurance when you enter an event.